DEBRA A. EDELSON

 Leonard is Managing Partner and co-founder of Zion Consulting Group, a real estate and business development advisory firm serving non-profits, faith based institutions and corporations.
 He is also Managing Partner and co-founder of ZL Development Group, which partners with faith based institutions to develop their real estate assets.
 Leonard has over 23 years of real estate, consulting, global asset management and investment banking experience, including roles with Merrill Lynch & Co.’s corporate finance/investment banking division and Alliance Capital Management International.
 He is currently the Chairman of the Board of Directors for Youthbuild Newark a non-profit, which helps high school dropouts complete their education while training them in the construction field; as well as Chairman of the Board of Trustees of East Orange General Hospital, a 325-bed urban hospital serving the community of East Orange, NJ.

-Marlena Norris is the principal and founder of The Laundry Club with an existing location on Donald Lee Hollowell Parkway and a second location to open on Donald Lee Hollowell Parkway in early 2017.
+Marlena Norris is the principal and founder of The Laundry Centers with two locations on Donald Lee Hollowell Parkway.
 She is a senior finance executive with 30 years of financial management, accounting and auditing experience who’s spent the last 15 years as V.P. of Finance for InterContinental Hotels Group, Inc. Her background also includes finance and accounting roles in the oil and gas, freight forwarding and logistics, temporary staffing and public accounting industries.
 She’s previously served on the boards of Jomandi Productions and YWCA Atlanta, and is currently a member of On Board.

 LAURA HEERY PROZES